kelseyhightower/kubernetes-cluster-federation/README.md

 ### Clone This Repository

-Frist checkout this repostory which contains the Kubernetes configs required to build the federated control plane.
+First checkout this repository which contains the Kubernetes configs required to build the federated control plane.

 ```
 git clone https://github.com/kelseyhightower/kubernetes-cluster-federation.git